rmpowell77/SRCpp/README.md

 The library avoids using exceptions and instead leans towards using "error-like" results, specifically `std::pair` of an optional result and error string, or `std::expected` version if available.
 This makes it the caller and only the caller's responsibility to deal with the error as they are encountered.

+SRCpp operates on arrays of floats and assumes the audio data is always interleaved.
+In this context, a sample refers to an individual PCM value for a single channel, while a frame denotes a set of samples—one per channel—that are time-aligned.

 ### 1. Convert
 The `Convert` method allows you to process an entire audio buffer in one go.
 This is ideal for scenarios where you have all the audio data available upfront and need to perform a straightforward conversion.